Engbenjamin/Process_Document_Final_Draft/README.md

 ### Industry Literacy
 #### Subscribe to Club Newsletters
-Clubs like the IEEE have online newsletters that cover topics such as the latest university research, product spotlights, jobs, and the engineering workplace.
+Clubs like the IEEE have online newsletters that cover topics such as the latest university research, product spotlights, jobs, and the engineering workplace [^6].

 Subscribe to the IEEE newsletter at Spectrum.ieee.org/Newsletters and have them delivered to your email.